alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

    If an instance variable is used, the block will retain _self_!

-   Avoid either by making a `__weak` variable and referencing that in the block instead.
+   But it's easy to avoid: make a `__weak` variable and referencing that in the block instead.

 * 'nil' blocks will cause crashes.